Distinguishing between Complaints and Grievances

 Grievances are also legitimized by meeting the definition set forth by CMS interpretive guidance.
 Therefore, if a patient perceives "neglect" or "abuse," despite immediately apparent evidence to the contrary, the patient's concern should be treated as a grievance.
 An organization that defines "grievance" too narrowly not only risks regulatory sanction for failing to respond in accordance with CoPs but may also miss an opportunity to investigate, identify, and address underlying systems issues.
 (Venn)

 Complaints and Grievances in Healthcare

 The impact of a patient complaint or grievance reaches far beyond the individual concerned.
 Unfortunately, although patients tend to underreport unhappiness with their healthcare, they do tend to talk about their unhappiness (Levin and Hopkins).
 As reported by the Agency for Healthcare Research and Quality, marketing studies indicate that while only 50% of unhappy customers complain to the service provider, 96% will tell at least 9 or 10 others about their bad experience.
 Considering the ubiquity of online ratings for providers and facilities, this "grapevine effect" can potentially spread the impact of a single complaint far and wide, including to prospective patients of whom organizations are not even aware.
-(AHRQ) See
+(AHRQ) See the webinar